 Fibromyalgia is a disorder that causes widespread pain in the muscles of the body and fatigue.
-People with fibromyalgia have a number of “tender points” on the body and an increased sensitivity to various things that are not normally painful or unpleasant.
+People with fibromyalgia have many “tender points” on the body and increased sensitivity to various things that are not ordinarily painful or unpleasant.
 They can also experience high levels of fatigue that are disproportionate to their activity levels and sleep.

 What Causes Fibromyalgia?

-Fibromyalgia is estimated to affect about 5% of the population and tends to occur in women much more than men.
-The difficult thing about fibromyalgia is that there is no known cause, it isn’t an inflammatory disease, it isn’t a degenerative disease and it isn’t an auto-immune disease.
+Fibromyalgia is estimated to affect about 5% of the population and occurs in women much more than men.
+The problematic thing about fibromyalgia is that there is no known cause.
+It isn’t an inflammatory disease.
+It isn’t a degenerative disease and isn’t an auto-immune disease.
 This makes it difficult to diagnose and treat.